ShanglinZhou/Temporal_Spatial_Scale_STP/README.md

 For details please see 'Unified control of temporal and spatial scales of sensorimotor behavior through neuromodulation of short-term synaptic plasticity' By Shanglin Zhou and Dean Buonomano

 Start with the main file PARAM.py which will call functions of the RNN model and task-related functions in model.py.
 Codes in PARAM.py are meant to incorporate the hyperparameter search.
-For a specific set of hyperparameters, just run the code after the second 'for' loop with the hyperparameter specified in the 'hp' variable'.
+For a specific set of hyperparameters, just run the code after the second 'for' loop with the hyperparameters specified in the 'hp' variable'.

 As described in the paper, series tasks were implemented: